 The links below will take you to external websites with pond management information.

-References at these websites to: 1) fish being provided at no cost to pond owners by DNR and 2) on-site pond consultations by DNR, are dated.
+References at these websites to fish being provided at no cost to pond owners by DNR, an on-site pond consultations by DNR, are outdated.

 Pond Consultants List

 Private pond and lake management services such as weed control, liming, fish stocking, fish population assessments and dredging are offered by several individuals and companies in Georgia.
 You can often find these types of services in the phone book under "lake management services", "dredging" or "pond and lake construction".

 The UGA College of Agricultural and Environmental Sciences maintains a voluntary list of pond management companies.
 Information on how to be included on the consultants list or to view the list.

 DNR does not necessarily endorse the listed companies or services.